openedx/edx-documentation/en_us/shared/exercises_tools/custom_python.rst

                         { 'ok': check2, 'msg': 'Feedback 2'},
                         { 'ok': check3, 'msg': 'Feedback 3'} ] }

 The function checks that the user entered ``1`` for the first input, ``2`` for the  second input, and ``3`` for the third input.
-It provides feedback messages for each individual input, as well as a message displayed beneath the entire problem.
+It provides feedback messages for each individual input, as well as a message displayed below the entire problem.

 ========================================================================
 Create a Custom Python-Evaluated Input Problem in Script Tag Format